 Friday 18 October 1940

-|Air raid warden Mary Couchman, 24 year old, shields three little children as bombs fall.
+|Air raid warden Mary Couchman, 24-year-old, shields three little children as bombs fall.
 October 18, 1940.|

-The fickle weather of 1940 once again puts many flying operation to a stop.
+The fickle weather of 1940 once again puts many flying operations to a stop.
 The increased strength of the RAF is shown as it successfully prevents the usual reconnaissance flights over England during the morning.

 There are no large-scale raids.
 Instead, there are numerous small-scale intrusions.
 The largest incident involves some Junkers Ju 88s that Fighter Command intercepts over Kent on the way to London.
 However, that is the exception.

 After dark, the Luftwaffe swings back into action.
-It bombs London, Bristol, Birmingham, Liverpool, Southampton and East Anglia.
+It bombs London, Bristol, Birmingham, Liverpool, Southampton, and East Anglia.
 A direct hit on the Rose and Crown Pub results in 42 killed and 6 injured.
 The night's activity ends early, though, by 01:45, giving Londoners a chance to get some good rest.
 The Luftwaffe also lays mines in the Thames Estuary.

 The Luftwaffe manages to lose 15 planes and the RAF only four.
 In the foul weather, pilots get disoriented and planes head off in the wrong direction.
 This happens on both sides.
-The RAF loses four Hurricanes when RAF No. 302 (Polish) Squadron becomes disoriented over Surrey and run out of fuel and the planes have to land with dead sticks.
+The RAF loses four Hurricanes when RAF No. 302 (Polish) Squadron becomes disoriented over Surrey and runs out of fuel and the planes have to land with dead sticks.
 This leads to four Hurricanes lost, along with their pilots.
 The Luftwaffe also has two planes crash back in France, killing the pilots.

 There is an exchange of gunfire by the big coastal guns at Hellfire Corner (Straits of Dover), with little consequence.

 Major Werner Streib replaces Hptm.
 Radusch as Gruppenkommandeur of night fighter unit I./NJG 1.
-Meanwhile, a night fighter Do 17Z-10s of 4./NJG 1 shoots down a RAF Wellington bomber over the Zuider Zee in Holland.
+Meanwhile, a night fighter Do 17Z-10s of 4./NJG 1 shoots down an RAF Wellington bomber over the Zuider Zee in Holland.

 Half a dozen U-boats have been shadowing Convoy SC 7, which is an eastbound convoy that left Sydney, Nova Scotia on 5 October bound for Liverpool, for several days.
-SC 7 is composed of 35 ships, but has had only a few escorts: destroyer HMS Scarborough, sloop HMS Fowey and corvette HMS Bluebell.
+SC 7 is composed of 35 ships but has had only a few escorts: destroyer HMS Scarborough, sloop HMS Fowey and corvette HMS Bluebell.
 Today, a couple of more escorts arrive from Great Britain: sloop HMS Leith and corvette HMS Heartsease.
 These five escorts, however, are outnumbered by the shadowing U-boats.

 U-38 (Kptlt.
 Heinrich Liebe), operating out of Lorient, starts things off today, already having sunk the Greek freighter Aenos on the 18th.
-At 02:04, U-38 torpedoes and damages 3670 ton British freighter Carsbreck.
+At 02:04, U-38 torpedoes and damages 3670-ton British freighter Carsbreck.
 The Carsbeck is carrying timber and thus is buoyant, and the ship manages to make port escorted by HMS Heartsease.
 The Leith and Heartsease attack U-38 without success, and then Heartsease joins Carsbeck as Convoy SC 7 sails on.